brendancooley/gunboats/gunboats.md

 **Proposition 3:**
 $\Gamma_i(a_i, a_j)$ is decreasing in $a_i$ and $a_j$ .

-Proposition 3 states that as government $i$ becomes more welfare-concious, the magnitude of its conflict of interest decreases.
-Likewise, as government $j$ becomes more welfare-concious, $i$'s conflict of interest with it decreases.
-As government $i$ becomes more welfare-concious, it prefers less protectionism.
+Proposition 3 states that as government $i$ becomes more welfare-conscious, the magnitude of its conflict of interest decreases.
+Likewise, as government $j$ becomes more welfare-conscious, $i$'s conflict of interest with it decreases.
+As government $i$ becomes more welfare-conscious, it prefers less protectionism.
 This decreases the difference between $i$'s ideal policy and the (free trading) policy that will be imposed upon it if $j$ is victorious in a war.
-As $j$ becomes more welfare-concious, it imposes smaller market access externalities on $i$.
+As $j$ becomes more welfare-conscious, it imposes smaller market access externalities on $i$.
 Regime change becomes relatively less appealing, because the distance between $j$'s preferred policy and the policy that a puppet would impose shrinks.
 In the corner case where $a_i = a_j = \bar{a}$, the conflict of interest evaporates -- puppets would implement the exact same policies as the sitting governments.

 ## Bargaining